Article

 Password Managers and Two-Factor Authentication: A Calm, Practical Guide

-How unique passwords and 2FA actually help, what to turn on first, and how to plan recovery without vendor hype or fake “99%” claims.
+How unique passwords and 2FA help, what to turn on first, and recovery planning without hype.

 Why passwords are still a bottleneck in 2026